To keep your airbrush perform well with your compressor you may need quality airbrush hoses and correct airbrush fittings.

 Some tips on choosing airbrush hoses and connectors

 - Airbrushes usually come with hoses.
 But if you're going to buy hoses by yourself be sure they're compatible with your airbrush.

 - When buying an airbrush hose don't forget it'll need fitting to connect it to your compressor.

 - Applying thread tape on airbrush hose fittings may also be of little help as there are fittings that require more precision while tape can make it too bulky and spoil the sealing.
 Happily, there is a solution to this problem: you can find adapters that will help you fit almost any hose to any airbrush.

 - And one more important point.
-When buying an airbrush hose take note that not all hoses come with quick disconnect couplings.
-These fittings are optional components but with them, you will make airbrushing much easier.
-You can use them for connecting a hose to a compressor, filter, regulator, and for a filter, regulator to an airbrush.
+When buying an airbrush hose take note that not all of them come with quick disconnect couplings.
+These fittings are optional components but with them, you will make your airbrushing much easier.
+You can use them for connecting an air hose to a compressor, filter, regulator, and for a filter, regulator to an airbrush.